MASH: A Multiplatform and Multimodal Annotated Dataset for Societal Impact of Hurricane: Data Annotation

 On the other hand, if the label entropy computed in the first stage is non-zero, indicating that the MLLM exhibits uncertainty regarding the task, we proceed to the second stage.
 In the second stage, we provide the MLLM with all three sets of labels and corresponding reasons generated in the first stage.
-The MLLM is prompted to compare, analyze, and determine which label and justification are more reasonable.
+The MLLM is prompted (available in the Appendix Figure~\ref{fig:prompt-second}) to compare, analyze, and determine which label and justification are more reasonable.
 This setup encourages the model to perform consistency resolution and preference selection, aligning with recent work demonstrating that MLLM benefits from self-consistency~\cite{wang2023selfconsistency} and iterative self-refinement strategies~\cite{madaan2023selfrefine, shinn2023reflexion} to improve label reliability and reason quality.
 The MLLM subsequently generates three new sets of labels and reasons, from which the new entropy is computed.
 If the new entropy value is zero, the new label is also considered as a high-confidence label and accepted accordingly.
 If the new entropy remains non-zero, indicating persistent uncertainty, the post is escalated to the third stage for human annotation.
-In this stage, human annotators from diverse disciplines in our team collaboratively review the post and judge the label.
-Through open discussion, annotators exchange perspectives and reach a consensus on the final label.
-This human annotation process ensures that difficult or ambiguous cases are carefully reviewed.
-We present several representative examples in the Appendix to illustrate how final labels were determined in challenging cases.
+In this stage, human annotators from diverse disciplines in our team collaboratively review the post and determine the appropriate label.
+Through open discussion, annotators exchange perspectives and reach consensus on the final label.
+This human annotation process ensures that ambiguous cases are carefully reviewed.